In Answer to a Letter

 But it is not a body of ORIGINAL MUSIC.

 This Music is beautiful... it's not a way to get out of the house for the evening and get high!
-To me, it's like meeting GOD.
+To me, it's like meeting with a divine power.

 It is my way of bringing PEACE and JUSTICE, LIGHT and LOVE, and BEAUTY and TRUTH to the world in the face of an encroaching darkness and a deadening silence.